MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-preview-components.md

 The preview environments from the promo codes will automatically be deleted after 60 days.
 However, they might be deleted sooner if it appears that they aren't being used.
 After your preview environments have been deleted, you can sign up and queue up for a new preview deployment.

-To sign up for the preview **Stage 2** , go to the [Scale Unit Manager portal](https://aka.ms/SCMSUM).
+To request participation in **Stage 2** of the preview, go to the [Scale Unit Manager portal](https://aka.ms/SCMSUM).

 ## Capabilities lighting up in preview

 ### Preview for the manufacturing execution workload

-For manufacturing execution, cloud and edge scale units deliver the following capabilities, even when the edge units aren't connected to the cloud:
+For manufacturing execution, scale units deliver the following capabilities in the configured workload:

 - Machine operators and shop floor supervisors can access the operational production plan.
 - Machine operators can keep the plan up to date by running discrete and process manufacturing jobs.